zhangzhy52/DNN-homework/README.md

 Lab1: Train a perceptron, implement bp algorithm, use early stopping to reduce overfitting.
 Lab2: Train a fully connected network 'one layer of Hidden Units' ANN, implemented Drop out, weight decay and momentum term.
 Lab3: Build a simple deep CNN.
 Implement Convolution-Pooling-Convolution-Pooling Layers.

-Projects: Finding optimal coding functions for continuous wave time of flight with neural networks.
+Final Project: Finding optimal coding functions for continuous wave time of flight with neural networks.
 Built network with Keras,  evaluated performance of FCN with GPU.